Last updated : July 14, 2025

 Synthetic urine

-Synthetic urine is the latest method to hit the black market.
-It can be very hard for equipment alone to detect that the specimen isn’t natural.
-Lab technicians are in on the ploy, though.
-Although it appears that urine is free of “debris,” there are small particles of “stuff” floating in it.
+Most people don’t realize that there are small particles of “stuff” floating in urine.
 Believe it or not, the naked eye is a vital tool in the field of drug testing.
-If something doesn’t look right, further testing determines whether the specimen is synthetic or not.
+If something doesn’t look right to the lab techs, further testing determines whether the specimen is synthetic or natural.

 Trying to beat oral fluid drug tests

 Specific over-the-counter products to try just before the test include chewing Altoid mints, swigging lemon juice or apple cider vinegar, swishing hydrogen peroxide or—horror of horrors—bleach in your mouth.
-The last two product suggestions both include pleas to use extreme caution and not to swallow the substances.
+The last two suggestions include pleas to use extreme caution and not to swallow the substances.

 That should be a no-brainer!